artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 By merging the responsibilities of a `UIView` and `UIViewController` into a Component, there is a consistent way to work with all aspects of your app.
 Let's take a trivial example.
 Downloading some data from the network and showing it on a screen.

-In UIKit you would:
+In UIKit-world you would:

-* You would create a component which makes the API request on it's `viewDidLoad`
+* You would create a UIViewController which makes the API request on it's `viewDidLoad`
 * While the request is sent you present a set of views for loading
 * When the API request has returned you remove the loading screen
 * You take the data from the request and create a view hierarchy then present that